Acceptance

 If, like I usually enjoy, you are looking for an emotional story, then you will be disappointed.
 I already knew VanderMeer's propensity toward the plot-driven, so I expected it.
 But I only lost the thread in the last part of the second book.
 The first and last are strongly consistent.

 There are some really neat things done with these books.
 You do get to know the characters well despite the bouncing around in space and time.
-And the prose can …
+And the …

 reviewed Acceptance by Jeff VanderMeer (Southern Reach, #3)